statamic/docs/content/collections/docs/new-antlers-parser.md

 The New Antlers Engine now has **two stages** – first, it parses and buids an Abstract Syntax Tree from your complete template, and _then_ it evalutes and executes the nodes and logic in the tree in a runtime fashion (much like a programming language) according to the established rules.

 This affords Statamic an incredible amount of control.
 It can go sideways and slatways and longways and backways and squareways and frontways and any other ways that you can think of.
-This in turn allowed us to build dozens of new features, fix every single Parser-related bug, and support syntax scenarios that were impossible in the previous "parse _and_ evaluate" flow.
+This in turn allowed us to build dozens of new features, fix every single known Parser-related bug, and support syntax scenarios that were impossible in the previous "parse _and_ evaluate" flow.
 Features like...

 - The ability to _set_ variables
 - Syntax errors that reference the exact line, character, and type of error